kodingkahawa/iamRich/README.md

 ````
 ![demo app ](https://github.com/kodingkahawa/iamRich/blob/dev/iamrichapp/assets/demoapp.png)

+## Step 5: Scafolding your app
+We do this by using ```scaffold` widget.
+Scaffold is a class in flutter which provides many widgets or we can say APIs like Drawer, SnackBar, BottomNavigationBar, FloatingActionButton, AppBar etc. Scaffold will expand or occupy the whole device screen.
+It will occupy the available space.
+Scaffold will provide a framework to implement the basic material design layout of the application.

 ## Step 5: Working with Pubspec.yaml file
 By default all flutter projects include the ```pubspec.yaml``` file  which contains the metadata about the project.
 The file is ued to specify the dependancies that the project is using such as images, packages, fonts etc.